Katy Branch Library

 In 1971, Cheryl Griener served as the Librarian when Vivian Taylor stepped down.
 Judy Eckmann was hired in 1972 and would oversee the next big change at the Katy Library.

-On March 16, 1975, the library opened at the newly remodeled building.
+On March 16, 1975, the library opened in the newly remodeled building.
 The library now had 2,150 square feet, a workroom, and a librarian's office.
 The wing that used to be the old library became the children's area.

 By the early 1980s, the Katy area was booming: new subdivisions had popped up all around Katy, the city received a new hospital, and two new elementary schools opened.